Insecure. Jealous. Uncertain. Alone.

 As a stepmom, you may not have the overwhelming love and support that a new mom receives.
 It is natural to feel insecure in your mothering abilities.

 An Intimate Relationship

 However, those are not the only reasons that you may feel unnatural assuming your role as a stepmom.
 The truth that no one is going to tell you is that you are stepping into the middle of a very intimate relationship.

 The family dynamic is one that is very profound.
 Mom and Dad have shared special moments as their children have grown.
 First steps celebrated with grainy video; that first birthday party surrounded by family and friends.
 The miracle of childbirth, where both parents are at their strongest and their most vulnerable.
 Those moments were shared together, helping to strengthen the bond.
 And you weren’t a part of that.

 The thing is, though, that you are there now.
 While you may never experience the depth of closeness that your stepchildren have with their mother and father, you have an opportunity to be someone remarkable for them.

 It may not be easy.
 Wait.
 Scratch that.
 It will not be easy, especially in the beginning.
 As an outsider stepping into such an intimate relationship, you will have to accept that you will be distrusted.

-You are a lucky woman.
+You are a fortunate woman.
 You get to enjoy the benefits of building a sound relationship with your stepchildren, even though it took time and effort.
 I can only be happy that you also have such a unique opportunity.

 PS: Can you relate?
 This is exactly why I don’t want my daughter to grow up to be a stepmom.